JJNod88/jjn-pp2-tbc/README.md

         * Flexbox is very responsive and provided excellent opportunity to align all of my divs and content.
     * The order of my content aligns correctly with the structure of the site.
 At the top of the page is the header and h1 title.
 Followed by a rules div that as inner HTML and an assigned JS function so that is is both visible and hidden with clicks.
     * Within the HTML, attributes have been chosen with appropriate and easy to identify names, as these interact both with CSS and JS.
-    * CSS Media Querys ensure that the structure of the site is maintained regardless of screen size and device.
+    * CSS Media Queries ensure that the structure of the site is maintained regardless of screen size and device.

     ### CSS:
     * CSS has been stored within a stylesheet that resides in an Asset Folder.
-This is best practice especially if you wanted to add aditional pages.
+This is best practice especially if you wanted to add additional pages.
 It also helps keep the HTML clean
     * Images have been stored within an Images folder, within the same Assets Folder
         * The background Image used is of real people playing a similar game to the sites game
         * It also has a transparent dark div over this to further improve how the content is displayed
     * Icons are directly comparable to each button of the game.
 For Rock i have used the Rock icon for button.
 This is the same for all Five buttons
         * Icons have an active and hover status with a different color for improved UX.
-In the Rules section, each btton has also been colored in the same color as the buttons, to improve identity and repetitition
+In the Rules section, each button has also been colored in the same color as the buttons, to improve identity and repetition
     * Button Hovers have been added for improved UX, and are consistent with a red color
     * Images have been resized and converted to WebP for improved site functionality and performance
     * Media Queries have been added to ensure the site is responsive on any device